 Twitter trounces estimates as growth moves overseas

-REUTERS: Twitter Inc reported its second profitable quarter on Wednesday and topped Wall Street estimates for revenue, profit and monthly active users, as advertisers in Asia and other markets outside the United States embraced its video ads.
+NEW YORK: Twitter Inc reported its second profitable quarter on Wednesday (Apr 25) and topped Wall Street estimates for revenue, profit and monthly active users, as advertisers in Asia and other markets outside the United States embraced its video ads.

-Shares in the company initially rose 13 percent after the results but turned weaker soon after opening in New York with some analysts pointing to a broader pullback in some U.S. technology stocks that knocked 2 percent off Facebook shares and 8 percent off rival Snap Inc .
+Shares in the company initially rose 13 per cent after the results but turned weaker soon after opening in New York with some analysts pointing to a broader pullback in some US technology stocks that knocked two per cent off Facebook shares and eight per cent off rival Snap Inc.

-Twitter's daily active users (DAU) grew 10 percent year-over-year while monthly active users (MAU) rose 3 percent to 336 million, just above a forecast of 334 million.
+Twitter's daily active users (DAU) grew 10 per cent year-over-year while monthly active users (MAU) rose three per cent to 336 million, just above a forecast of 334 million.

-International sales accounted for 48 percent of revenue, growing 53 percent year-over-year, compared with 2 percent in the United States.
-Total revenue rose 21 percent.
+International sales accounted for 48 per cent of revenue, growing 53 per cent year-over-year, compared with two per cent in the United States.
+Total revenue rose 21 per cent.

 "We are not that far away from international becoming more than half of revenue at Twitter," Chief Financial Officer Ned Segal told analysts on a conference call, highlighting strength in Japan, UK, Brazil and the Middle East.